 The best way to find the strain that works for you and your symptoms is to get a valid prescription from a licensed healthcare professional.
 A doctor who is well versed in medicinal cannabis and cannabinoid medicines will be able to find a treatment type that works for you, while taking all of your individual needs as well as available strain types, cannabinoid and terpene content, formats, and delivery methods into consideration.

 It’s important to note that cannabis grown or obtained without a prescription is illegal in all states in Australia, except the ACT.
-And, because non-prescription cannabis is unregulated in Australia, it is highly likely that your therapeutic needs won’t be met by the cannabis you purchase without a prescription.
 A medicinal cannabis prescription from a qualified doctor is the best way to ensure the safety, quality, efficacy and cannabinoid and terpene content of your cannabis medicines for optimum results.

 FAQs

 While indica strains are most commonly associated with relaxing effects, there is little evidence to suggest that this is due to their strain-type alone.
 In fact, research now suggests that most strains are hybrid, containing both indica and sativa lineages.
-The plant compounds, cannabinoids and terpenes are the best indicators for the effects your cannabis will have on symptoms like anxiety.
-If you are looking to reduce anxiety, an expert doctor can help you find a cannabis treatment with the right cannabinoid and terpene content for you and your symptoms.
+The plant compounds, cannabinoids and terpenes are the best indicators for the effects your cannabis will have on symptoms, such as stress.
+If you are looking to reduce your stress levels, an expert doctor can help you find a treatment plan with the right cannabinoid and terpene content for you and your symptoms.

 What Is Stronger Indica or Sativa?

-In terms of their intoxicating or psychoactive effects, sativa strains are said to be ‘stronger’ than indica strains because of their high THC content.
-THC is a psychoactive, intoxicating cannabinoid which produces the ‘high’ commonly associated with cannabis use, and it can be impairing and cause adverse side effects at higher doses.
+In terms of their intoxicating or psychoactive effects, sativa strains are generally said to be ‘stronger’ than indica strains because of their high THC content.
+THC is a psychoactive, intoxicating cannabinoid which produces the ‘high’ commonly associated with cannabis use, and it can be impairing and cause adverse side effects at higher doses in some patients.

 What Happens if You Mix Indica and Sativa Strains?